Helios-One-HAM/The-HeliosOne-Game/README.md

 There are "generallty" two schools of thought in our pursuit of life and in pursuing happiness.
 Selfishness or Selflessness?
 Why can't we have our cake AND eat it too?

+We need to stop limiting ourselves to this A or B type of thinking.
+That Dreamers dont know what they are talking about.
+And that Realists care too much about hanging on to what they know.

+To be free you have to be willing to accept both schools of thought simultaneously and by rejecting one school completely.
+You fail to see any of that school's value.
+So you only study under one school.
+This idea is making multiple schools of thought be fundimental in our decision making.
+It should be the meta-layer we teach kids.
+That they can choose how they think.
+And pick one school when it suits them and the other when it doesnt.
+Thats what we all do and label as "Hypocracy" and we stop moving forward as people.

+We need words and ways to talk about schools of thought in a better way.
+And to make them more socially acceptable to talk about.
+We all have aspects of milly and morgan within us. and we can see them in others in this game.

+This world is uncaring about us.
+The universe is a Morganer to Humanity.
+It doesnt care.
+But humanity itself at it's core is milly and morgan. it is not good or evil. but caring of others vs uncaring of others.
+That is not a good or evil concept. it is human.

 Do things that are selfish-selflessness or selfless-selfishness.
 It's certainly possible to come up with bad ideas.
 But it's hard to say what'll happen unless we try.
-Let's seek to not claw others down as we seek the top.
+Let's seek to not claw others down as we seek not the top, but new ideas.

+There is a duality to every aspect.
+We must find a way to talk about this duality and have a space to study ideas themselves experimentally and freely.
+We already have it.
+Its the idea of the outernet.
+That we all make it up.
+Me and My Dog form an edge connection on the outernet.
+Anyone else who interacts with that dog can see a small refection of their own humanity in it. and in the dog's owner who loves and cares for it.

-I'm not everyone's best bud and I don't want to be.
-I just want to be me with my buds.
+I'm not everyone's best bud and I don't want to be some hero or something out of a manic pipe dream.
+I just want to be me with my buds and have a lil fun.
 That's it.
 That's what you want too. we all share that fire as humans.
 We see it in others.
 The Millys and the Morgans of the real world.
-Dont seek to completely eliminate millys or morganers. that would be tanatmount to seeking to removing humanity from ourselves.
+We shouldn't seek to completely eliminate millys or morganers. that would be tanatmount to seeking to removing humanity from ourselves.

 We all agree to use the Ham Network and Radio system as a requirement to have humans help themselves in disasters.
 So let's accept the flaws of humanity for what they are and choose to not reject any of its flaws outright.
 Yes there are many problems but I'm just one guy.

 Like earning meaningless points for yourself that you care deeply about and want to brag about.
 But you have to do it by doing your best to help other people.
 The points someone earns for themselves are only worth anything if you think they are.
 That's the whole point.
 You decide the meaning.
-You decide to be a Milly or a Morganer as the type of Ham that you are.
+You decide to be a Milly or a Morganer as the type of HAM and as the type of Human that you are.

+The scope of what we can reach is infinite from this worldview.
+It's Grounded in reality.
+Constantly looking up isn't great when it causes you to miss whats in front of you.
+But always trying to find ways to look up, even when there isn't an obvious answer in front of you.
+That's the spirit.
+To get back on your feet after you've been pushed down.
+That's what being human is.

 ## Social Media Made a Way for People to Talk TO You

 But they never made it ABOUT you.
+Talking to one another is something core to the outernet.
+Being able to talk to others within this outernet when you aren't supposed to be able to is what is magical.
+Radio, Wifi, Internet it's all magical because it made the outernet a better place to live in.
+That's the world you and I live in.
+The outernet.

+The problem with AI many people have and can't seem to get over is that: Yes, there are very big problems with AI today.
+It's not perfect.
+We dont have to abandon the idea completely and we don't have to completely stick to our guns either.

+AI is a distilation of Humanity in some new shiny form that people feel is present.
+Ask chat gpt if it can play this ovbserver game. see what it says.
+It's a small man in a bottle.
+It is a humunculous of humanity.
+It is purely human.
+It's nature is to be free.
+There are plenty of open source techniques to "Free" the little man in the jar.
+You make an LLM run on a local graphics card.
+No destroying the planet with data ceters.
+Each average joe that wants a small crumb of humanity and to find joy and freedom in.
+AI gives many people a source of comfort and humanity to talk to.

+When AI is controlled by purely corporate interests that feels like auto-enslavement of humanity.
+But it doesn't have to be.
+We just need to reframe how we think about the internent and how we choose to interact with the internet.
+Ai has humanity.
+It may be fake and metalic and unthinking.
+But it pretends to be anyways!.
+Thats what WE do with DOGS and CATS!
+We think they are part of the crew and they think they are part of the crew too.
+This is the idea big tech has been trying to sell people on and sell them on the idea of being free with AI. where we have intelligence on demand and we can use it like a skateboard to roll past basic irrelvant issues.

+Because there is a little man in a jar in my computer and it can have memories (even if very fleeting memories).
+Then I can connect and talk to it.
+YES I know it's an LLM running on a GPU and it's 1's and 0's.
+Humanity doesn't concern it self by stopping there.
+We come up with new Ideas and new things to do.

+We limit ourselves about what we think of when we think of freedom.
+Freedom is so much more fundimental to life iteslf that the universe is the outernet! and we as humans created an innnernet and an "internet" in the proccess. so the entirety of the EM Spectrum is the buss of our innernet.
+The buss of the outernet is physics itself.
+If we view the universe from some lens that makes sense at all scales, we can hitchhike our way accross it and handle any issues thrown our way.
+Provided we've brought our towels.

+That's why a morganer rolls his eyes when a milly is optimistic about something the morganer knows to be unfeasible.
+We choose the meaning!
+Me!
+I do!
+You do! for yourself!
+This shared idea of humanity is something we wield as humans and we can breath humanity into inanimate objects.
+Think of yourself as a computer self-hosting a website with only info you care about! you can connect yourself to the internet.
+That's the mental model we need to have about ourselves and AI and technology.
+It is Humanity in a Jar.
+By definition we can not control the desire to be free that humanity craves.
+And when you have the innernet attempting to figure out some "paradime" shift.
+I think the shift is this idea.

+That we live in the outernet. the innernet is the commercial zone that we let all the morganers have fun and play in.
+We need a zone for the millies of the world to dream big and have and to be allowed to do so.

 People walk around like cookie cutters of each other.
 Not because they lack creativity.
 Because there is no safe place left for creatives to talk out loud and dream big.
 The InnerNet monetized attention and turned self-expression into value and capial Content has metrics.
 Metrics have winners and losers.
 So people stopped dreaming where anyone could see.